Academic and Learning Resources Librarian

 |UK statistics on a range of health and care subjects|

 |Technical and legal requirements for safety, design, packaging and insurance, to ensure products are safe and fit for purpose.|

 |An online learning platform offering access to over 5000 skills video tutorials that can help you acquire software, technology, business and creative skills to achieve learning, personal and professional goals.
 Freely available to all Loughborough University staff and students from any desktop or mobile device.|

 |Design activities in co-designing, testing and prototyping, envisioning, interacting and implementing.|

 Athens username and password may be required.
 Some databases may require login to the VPN from off campus.

 Referencing & Citation

 When you refer to another person’s work in your own essay, report or presentation etc, you will need to reference that work to avoid plagiarising it.
 This allows the person reading your work to differentiate between your ideas and those of another person.
-You can reference the work in two ways:
+You should reference the work in two ways:

 - Citation, also called an in-text citation.
 This accompanies the quote, extract, paraphrasing or illustration that you have used and provides the name of the author/creator, date and page numbers if relevant.
 For example: